The New Wave of Israel: Toward an Israeli Renaissance - Led by Ronen Kolton Yehuda (MKR: Messiah King RKY)

 Israel is often described as a high-tech nation.
 This achievement is real and important.
 Israeli innovation has influenced technology, medicine, agriculture, cyber, defense, communications, and many other fields.

-There should be a connection between technological excellence and the daily experience of citizens.
-Innovation should reduce bureaucracy, improve public services, support teachers and doctors, strengthen accessibility, improve planning and construction processes, assist local authorities, and make the state more efficient and humane.
+There should be a clear connection between technological excellence and the lived experience of citizens.
+Innovation should reduce bureaucracy, improve public services, strengthen accessibility, support teachers and doctors, assist local authorities, and make the state more efficient, fair, and humane.

-A true high-tech nation should not only produce exits.
-It should produce better public life.
+A true high-tech nation should not only produce exits, patents, and successful companies.
+It should also produce better public life, stronger rights, better education, more freedom, and greater respect for human dignity.

-This is part of the Israeli Renaissance: science with responsibility, technology with humanity, research with freedom, and innovation that serves the public rather than remaining isolated in private companies.
+This is part of the Israeli Renaissance: science with responsibility, technology with humanity, research with freedom, and modernism as a foundation for both innovation and civic progress.

 Art, culture, and the depth of civilization